erjank/teaching/README.md

 ## Teaching Practices

-We suggest that workshops based on this material adopt three teaching practices right from the start:
+We suggest that instructor training workshops use these three teaching practices right from the start:

 *   Have a [code of conduct](/practices/#conduct).